Sitharaman discusses geopolitical issues with IMF chief; highlights India's efforts to support growth | Business

 ''The two ministers discussed the current global situation and #G20 #Indonesian Presidency's response to it, along with other #G20FMCBG agenda including #GlobalHealth, international financial architecture and #SustainableFinance,'' the ministry said in a tweet.

-Both the leaders highlighted the need for collective attention of G20 on energy price volatility, inflation pressure and the impact of the geopolitical tensions on the global economy.
+Both the leaders highlighted the need for the collective attention of the G20 on energy price volatility, inflation pressure and the impact of the geopolitical tensions on the global economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)